Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Semi-Inclusive Deep Inelastic Scattering process

 where the transverse structures ${}^{\rm DY}\calW^{F}_{\mu\nu}(q,\kT)$ and ${}^{\rm DY}\calW^{H}_{\mu\nu}(q,\kT)$ are given by Eqs.
+(7.3) and (7.4) of Ref.~\cite{Balitsky:2024ozy}, and the flavor index $a$ is implicit for all TMD functions.
+This term was obtained by applying the equations of motion and contains only products of leading-twist functions, such as $f_1$ and $h_1^\perp$.

+The second term $W^{2}$ contains mixed products of leading-twist functions, $f_1$ and $h_1^\perp$, and quark-antiquark TMDs of subleading twist, such as $f^\perp$, $h$, etc. This term is also EM gauge invariant.

-(7.3) and (7.4) from Ref. \cite{Balitsky:2024ozy} and the flavor index $a$ is implicit for all TMD functions.
-The second term, containing quark-antiquark TMDs of the sub-leading twist, is also EM gauge invariant while $W^{3}_{\mu\nu}(q)$ is made of quark-quark-gluon TMDs which cannot be reduced to quark-antiquark TMDs by EOMs.
-These $\barq Fq$ TMDs in $W^{3}_{\mu\nu}(q)$ cannot be reduced to the $\barq q$ so these TMDs should be parametrized similarly to the DY case.
+The last contribution $W^{3}$, which turns out to be the only one of the three that is not gauge invariant, appears in $W^{3}_{\mu\nu}(q)$ and is composed of quark-quark-gluon TMDs that cannot be reduced to quark-antiquark TMDs by EOMs.

+The number of different TMDs appearing in the three terms is about 30, so it is useful to understand which ones are the most important numerically.
+To this end, the assumption used in Refs.~\cite{Balitsky:2017gis,Balitsky:2021fer} consists of systematically neglecting products of TMDs that mix leading and subleading twist as well as neglecting those quark-quark-gluon TMDs that cannot be related to leading twist TMDs via equations of motion, while retaining only products of leading-twist TMDs, $f_1 \bar f_1$ and $h_1^\perp \bar h_1^\perp$.
+This means that we assume that the most significant contribution to the hadronic tensor in Eq.~(\ref{dyfinalresult}) is $W^{1}$ and the other two terms, $W^{2}$ and $W^{3}$, can be neglected.

-The number of different TMDs is about 30, so it would be very useful to understand which ones are the most important numerically.
-In Refs.~\cite{Balitsky:2017gis,Balitsky:2021fer} the angular distributions of $Z$-boson DY production were calculated using the assumption that the contribution of the function $f_1$ is the most significant one.
-The estimations from Ref.~\cite{Balitsky:2021fer} agree well with the LHC data: the coefficients $A_0$ and $A_2$ agree with ${1/ N_c}\sim 30\%$ accuracy while other angular coefficients, that are zero under naive estimations, are experimentally found to be an order of magnitude smaller than $A_0$ and $A_2$.
+It was shown in Refs.~\cite{Balitsky:2017gis,Balitsky:2021fer} that this assumption allows for a good description of the angular distributions of $Z$-boson DY production by numerical comparison with LHC DY data: the DY coefficients, see Refs.~\cite{Balitsky:2021fer}, $A_0$ and $A_2$ agree at the level of ${1/N_c}\sim 30\%$ accuracy, while other angular coefficients, which are zero under naive estimates, are experimentally found to be an order of magnitude smaller than $A_0$ and $A_2$.